Senna7608/SennaSubnauticaMods/README.md

 - This console window will attached the UnityEngine's "HandleLog" method, catch the debug messages and show it.

 # Scanner Module
-- Scanner Module is another Subnautica plugin, for simulate a scanner tool if the player in vehicles.
+- Scanner Module is another Vehicle plugin, for simulate a scanner tool if the player in vehicles.

 # Repair Module
-- Repair Module is another Subnautica plugin, for simulate a repair tool if the player in vehicles.
+- Repair Module is another Vehicle plugin, for simulate a repair tool if the player in vehicles.

+# Laser Cannon
+- Laser Cannon is another Seamoth module plugin, this is the first lethal vehicle weapon plugin